After-Shock/Cloudbox-wiki/Nativefier.md

 nativefier --fast-quit --disable-dev-tools  --name "App Name" "https://appname.domainname.com" /path/where/app/is/saved/
 ```

-You can also force it to use a specific icon with `--icon "path"`
+You can also force it to use a specific icon with `--icon "path/to/icon"`, where the path/to/icon can be a local file or online path.

 ## 3. Move the Nativefier app